sjappig/mldn-capstone/report/capstone_report.md

 #### Recurrent Neural Network

-Recurrent Neural Networks (RNN) are neural networks that use their output from the previous time step t-1 when calculating output for the timestep t.
+Recurrent Neural Networks (RNN) are neural networks that use their output from the previous time step *t-1* when calculating output for the timestep *t*.
 Also the errors are propagated through timesteps backwards.
 The chain rule that is used in all neural networks applies also here.
+[6]

-Long Short-Term Memory (LSTM) units are building blocks for RNN that are able to learn over many time steps.
+Long Short-Term Memory (LSTM) units are building blocks for RNN that are able to learn over many time steps [7].
 LSTM responds to vanishing/exploding gradient problems which may occur in long sequences by provding the previous "internal state" of the unit as is to next timestep, and gating that state, input and output by "fuzzy" gates (i.e. if traditional logic gates can be seen as multiplication of 0 or 1, these gates multiply using value which is [0, 1]).

 By using RNN, we are able to capture temporal information of audio samples.
-With LSTM, our model can learn dependencies which span over whole sequence (which are mostly 199 feature vectors long).
+With LSTM, our model can learn dependencies which span over whole sequence, even if the sequence is long.

 #### Dropout, batch normalization and weight initialization

 Dropout is a regularization technique to neural networks.
 It sets randomly outputs of the previous layer to zero with some given probability.
 This counters directly against overfitting, as the model discards data randomly and is this way pushed to learn latent variables.
+REMOVE?

-Batch normalization is method which helps relaxing tuning required for weights and learning rate (it is also reported to have other many other benefits).
+Batch normalization is method which helps relaxing tuning required for weights and learning rate (it is also reported to have other many other benefits, including regularization effect) [8].
 It tries to normalize its input to have mean of 0 and variance of 1.

 For weight initializing orthogonal initializer is used.
 It has been reported to have positive effect on controlling vanishing/exploding gradients and in some cases also making the models to converge faster.
+[9]

 #### Optimizer and learning rate

 Adam optimization algorithm, which is used in this project, is an optimizer that adapts the learning rate by itself.
-However, the optimizer is provided with maximum learning rate.
-This maximum value will be decayed, to make the model stabilize as iterations proceed.
+It will be used with its default values in TensorFlow.

 #### Multi-label output and label weights